 If the WUR AP and the WUR non-AP STA support traffic filtering service (TFS) as specified in 11.22.12 (TFS Procedures), then the WUR AP and the WUR non-AP STA may reuse existing traffic filter sets to control the WUR Wake-up frame transmission as described in 31.7.2 (WUR AP Operation).

-The WUR AP may transmit a WUR Wake-up frame to an associated WUR non-AP STA to indicate that individually addressed BU(s) are available for the non-AP STA via the PCR.
+The WUR AP may transmit a WUR Wake-up frame to an associated WUR non-AP STA to indicate that individually addressed BU(s) are available for the non-AP STA(#52).
 The WUR Wake-up frame shall satisfy any of the conditions below:

 —The ID field of the WUR Wake-up frame contains a WUR ID that identifies the WUR non-AP STA.